pinetree1/crispr-dav/Install-and-Run.md

 Required: Pysamstats https://github.com/alimanfoo/pysamstats

-To install it as root, check the web site for instructions.
+To install it as root, the simple steps are:

+    sudo pip install pysam==0.8.4
+    sudo pip install pysamstats==0.24.3

+    These modules will be installed in system-wide location.
+No export of PYTHONPATH is needed.

 To install it in home directory, you may try these steps: